Dr Karen Mackenzie

 We focus on specific type I interferonopathies which are associated with lung inflammation.
 Some of the genetic alterations which can cause these conditions are now known, which enables us to investigate how these genetic alterations lead to inflammation.
 Our overarching aim is to further understand the immune mechanisms involved in lung inflammation to aid identification of new therapeutic targets.
 We anticipate that the results from this work will have relevance both to people affected by these rare inflammatory lung conditions, and to people affected by more common interstitial lung diseases.

-Karen Mackenzie completed medical training (Hons) and an intercalated BSc (Hons) in Immunology at the University of Edinburgh before completing a Medical Research Council funded PhD at the Centre for Inflammation Research, Edinburgh.
+Karen Mackenzie completed medical training (Hons) and an intercalated BSc (1st Class Hons) in Immunology at the University of Edinburgh before completing a Medical Research Council funded PhD in allergic lung disease at the Centre for Inflammation Research, Edinburgh.
 She spent time as a non-clinical Postdoctoral Fellow in the lab of Professor Andrew Jackson (Institute of Genetics and Cancer, Edinburgh) where she investigated immune pathways in a type I interferonopathy called Aicardi-Goutières disease (Nature, 2017).
-Karen then completed specialty medical training in Clinical Genetics and was awarded a MRC Clinician Scientist Fellowship.
+Karen then completed specialty medical training in Clinical Genetics and was awarded an MRC Clinician Scientist Fellowship.

 Honours and Awards